LDV2k3/a11y-libraries/projects/a11y-ngx/tooltip/README.md

 # Tooltip

-A fully accessible Angular directive that provides a standards-compliant tooltip experience across mouse, keyboard and touch interactions.
+A fully accessible tooltip directive for Angular that provides a standards-compliant experience across mouse, keyboard and touch interactions.

 It's built with WCAG 2.1/2.2 AA compliance in mind: